History of rail transport in Great Britain: Before 1830: The pioneers

 A wagonway, essentially a railway powered by animals drawing the cars or wagons, was used by German miners at Caldbeck, Cumbria, England, perhaps from the 1560s.
 A wagonway was built at Prescot, near Liverpool, sometime around 1600, possibly as early as 1594.
 Owned by Philip Layton, the line carried coal from a pit near Prescot Hall to a terminus about half a mile away.

 Another wagonway was Sir Francis Willoughby's Wollaton Wagonway in Nottinghamshire built between 1603 and 1604 to carry coal.

 As early as 1671 railed roads were in use in Durham to ease the conveyance of coal; the first of these was the Tanfield Wagonway.
 Many of these tramroads or wagon ways were built in the 17th and 18th centuries.
 They used simply straight and parallel rails of timber on which carts with simple flanged iron wheels were drawn by horses, enabling several wagons to be moved simultaneously.
-The first public railway in the world was the Lake Lock Rail Road, a narrow gauge railway built near Wakefield, West Yorkshire, England.
+The first public railway in the world was the Lake Lock Rail Road, a narrow-gauge railway built near Wakefield, West Yorkshire, England.

-Although the idea of wooden-railed wagonways originated in Germany in the 16th century, the first use of steam locomotives was in Britain.
-Its earliest "railways" were straight and were constructed from parallel rails of timber on which ran horse-drawn carts.
-These were succeeded in 1793 when Benjamin Outram constructed a mile-long tramway with L-shaped cast iron rails.
+The early wooden railways were improved on in 1793 when Benjamin Outram constructed a mile-long tramway with L-shaped cast iron rails.
 These rails became obsolete when William Jessop began to manufacture cast iron rails without guiding ledges – the wheels of the carts had flanges instead.
 Cast iron is brittle and so the rails tended to break easily.
 Consequently, in 1820, John Birkenshaw introduced a method of rolling wrought iron rails, which were used from then onwards.

 The first passenger-carrying public railway was opened by the Swansea and Mumbles Railway at Oystermouth in 1807, using horse-drawn carriages on an existing tramline.

 In 1802, Richard Trevithick designed and built the first (unnamed) steam locomotive to run on smooth rails.